jvan1997/alethia-certificates.github.io/README.md

 3. `npm install --save`
 4. Download Metamask for your browser, and deposit some test tokens.
 (Link to download: https://metamask.io/)
 5. To deposit test tokens, request some from a test faucet (Instructions: https://medium.com/hellogold/adding-tokens-to-metamask-60b2fedd5bd9)
+6. In your terminal, type `node server.js` in one window and run the application on a different window.
+7. In your terminal, type `ganache-cli` in one window and run the application on a different window.
-6. In your terminal type `testrpc` in one window and run the application on a different window.
+8. In your terminal, type `testrpc` in one window and run the application on a different window.
 (Link to download: https://truffleframework.com/docs/ganache/quickstart)
-7. `node server.js`
-8. `ganache-cli`

 ## Running the application